genesluna/Cinesmac/README.md

-## Cinesmac - Sistema para compra de ingressos de cinema
+## Cinesmac - System for buying movie tickets

-Projeto desenvolvido para a disciplina de programação orientada a objetos do curso de ADS do Cesmac.
+Project developed for the object-oriented programming discipline of the Cesmac ADS course.

-O projeto do servidor foi feito usando DotNet 6, arquitetura limpa, CQRS, padrão Mediator, banco Postgres e cache com Redis.
-A aplicação cliente foi feita usando Angular 13.
+The server design was done using DotNet 6, clean architecture, CQRS, Mediator pattern, Postgres database and cache with Redis.
+The client application was made using Angular 13.

-O projeto final foi conteinerizado e publicado no seguinte endereço:
+The final project was containerized and published at the following address:

 https://cinesmac.genesluna.dev

-Vídeo de demonstração em:
+Demo video at:

 https://youtu.be/HokbfTFBImM

-Imagem da página inicial:
+Home page image:

 ![site image](https://res.cloudinary.com/dxylve8nt/image/upload/c_scale,w_500/v1668702207/Cinesmac/cinesmac.jpg)